Signed in as:

 - opportunities to publish writing or to share writing with a variety of audiences

-Classes are limited to 12 students, so register early
+Classes are limited to 12 students, so register early!

 We look forward to working with your teen!

-This workshop meets for eight 90-minute classes.
+This workshop meets for six 120-minute classes.

 Class times:

-This workshop meets for eight 90-minute classes.
+This workshop meets for six 120-minute classes.

 Class times:

-This workshop meets for eight 90-minute classes.
+This workshop meets for six 120-minute classes.

 Class times:

-This workshop meets for eight 90-minute classes.
+This workshop meets for six 120-minute classes.

 Class times: